Check out our

 Clients that don’t support remote MCPs

 mcp-remote is a lightweight bridge that lets MCP clients that can only talk to local (stdio) servers securely connect to remote MCP servers over HTTP + SSE with OAuth-based auth, so you can host and update your server in the cloud while existing clients keep working.
-It serves as an experimental stop-gap until popular MCP clients natively support remote, authorized servers.Local Installation
+It serves as an experimental stop-gap until popular MCP clients natively support remote, authorized servers.OAuth Authentication

 Prerequisites